 - Clifton Hill Welcome Centre (at the intersection of Clifton Hill and Falls Avenue, opposite Oakes Garden Theatre)

 - Murray Hill Welcome Centre (near Queen Victoria Place, below the Fallsview Tourist Area and Fallsview Casino Resort)

 - Rapidsview Welcome Centre (south of the Falls at Rapidsview Parking Lot)

-The Niagara Parks Commission was established in 1885 to control the lands and buildings immediately surrounding the Canadian Horseshoe Falls.
+The Niagara Parks Commission was established to control the lands and buildings immediately surrounding the Canadian Horseshoe Falls.
 The area, which is now known as Queen Victoria Park, encompassed just 62.2 hectares (154 acres).
-In our long history we’ve grown to own and maintain over 1325 hectares (3274 acres) of parkland along the entire length of the Niagara River, stretching 53 km (36 miles) from Fort Erie in the south to Niagara-on-the-Lake in the north.
-We are set up like a city within a city, with our own police services, road maintenance, waste collection and all other services needed to sustain our extensive operations.
-During the height of the tourist season, Niagara Parks employs over 1,700 staff: approximately 300 full-time and 1,400 seasonal hires.
+Niagara Parks has grown to now own and maintain over 1325 hectares (3274 acres) of parkland along the entire length of the Niagara River, stretching 53 km (36 miles) from Fort Erie in the south to Niagara-on-the-Lake.

-Niagara Parks receives no government financing – we raise our own revenues through gift shops, golf courses, restaurants, attractions and parking lots.
-The Niagara Parks Commission along with the illumination committee, lights up the Falls and set's off fireworks every year.
-Check our illumination and fireworks page to find out the most current schedule.
+The Niagara Parks Commission along with the illumination committee, lights up the Falls and sets off fireworks every year.
+Check the illumination and fireworks page to find out the most current schedule.